aws/codecatalyst-blueprints/packages/blueprints/web-app/README.md

 cdk synth
 ```

-The CDK CLI will output any Assets that it will generate the cdk.out folder.
+The CDK CLI will output any assets that it will generate the cdk.out folder.
 For more information
 about Assets, see the [Assets page](https://docs.aws.amazon.com/cdk/v2/guide/assets.html)

 ## Deploying your serverless application